NicoSantamaria/judge-agg-dynamics/README.md

-# judge-agg-dynamics
+# Judgment Aggregation in Social Networks
-Python library for Markov Chain analysis of constrained belief propagation through social networks of rational agents.
+`jaggdy` is a Python package for Markov Chain analysis of constrained belief propagation through social networks of rational agents.
 For more information on the theoretical background and purpose of the library, see [^1]
 [link to my thesis once I've put it online somewhere].